 Blogging demands writing skills

-Here’s where writing skill comes to play.
-It’s a skill that you need to cultivate on your own.
-You need to work on upgrading your writing skills by reading various books, other posts and writing every day.
+You also need to cultivate your writing skills by reading books, other posts and writing every day.

 Blogging is not meant for overnight success